 Pancakes are one of those foods that define American cuisine.
 While it’s definitely not healthy in any way, shape, or form, it’s still a classic that needs to be enjoyed.

 You can get pancakes at any breakfast diner, but to get the full experience you should use maple syrup as your main topping.
-Most places give you “pancake syrup” instead of maple syrup, so you’ll probably have to ask for it separate.
+Most places give you “pancake syrup” instead of maple syrup, so you’ll probably have to ask for it separately.

 6. American Style Pizza